 Pubs are an important feature for the small Welsh rural communities.
-Seven years ago these small businesses faced hard times due to the smoking ban, reduction in drink driving limits and the change in drinking habits.
-Hundreds of pubs closed down and this trend continues.
-It was for this reason the Flintshire Real Ale Trail was born, to literally drive people to pubs often found in the middle of nowhere in a field and introduce people to them without the worry of driving there themselves.
-The original Flintshire Real Ale Trail introduced much needed new people to small Welsh pubs and what a blast it has been ever since!
+Nine years ago these small businesses faced hard times due to the smoking ban, reduction in drink driving limits and the change in drinking habits.
+Hundreds of pubs closed down never to reopen and this trend continues.
+It was for this reason the Flintshire Real Ale Trail was born, to literally drive people to pubs often found in the middle of nowhere in a field and introduce people to them without the worry of driving.
+The Flintshire Real Ale Trail introduced hundreds of people to small Welsh pubs and what a blast it has been ever since!